 Note: It is important to note that in the King James Version (KJV) of the Bible, words that are not in the original Hebrew, Aramaic, or Greek are in italics.
 The italicized words are words that were added by the translators in order to make the text read smoothly in English.
 The translators did an outstanding job in translating the Hebrew, Aramaic, and Greek words into English.
 However, in some cases where they added the italicized words, the italicized words were added incorrectly.
 This is exactly why the translators added these words in italics.
 The translators wanted us to know that these words were not in the original languages that the Bible was written in.
 They wanted us to know that these italicized words were NOT inspired by God.
 They wanted us to know that these italicized words that they added may not be correct.

-It is clear from these scriptures that Jesus and his disciples had not yet eaten the Passover meal.
+It is clear from these Scriptures that Jesus and His disciples had not yet eaten the Passover meal.
 The Passover meal was always eaten on Nisan 14th.
-The Feast of Passover did not begin until the next day, Nisan 15th.
+The Feast of Passover (also known as the Feast of Unleavened Bread) did not begin until the next day, Nisan 15th.
 So when the disciples were talking to Jesus about the preparation of the Passover meal, it was during the daytime of Nisan 13th.
-Neither the Passover nor the Feast of the Passover had started yet.
+Neither the Passover nor the Feast of the Passover (also known as the Feast of Unleavened Bread) had started yet.
 Remember that the days of the Jewish calendar went from sunset to sunset—not midnight to midnight.
-So sometime during the daytime of Nisan 13th, Jesus' disciples prepared for them to eat the Passover meal.
-The Word of God then says in Matthew 26:20–21:
+So sometime during the daytime of Nisan 13th, Jesus' disciples prepared for them to eat their Passover meal.
+The Word of God then says in Matthew 26:20–21,

-Therefore, the disciples prepared for all of them to eat the Passover meal—including the killing of the Passover lamb—during the daytime of Nisan 13th.
-Therefore, Matthew 26:17 should have the italicized word feast replaced with the italicized word days and should read:
+Therefore, the disciples prepared for all of them to eat their Passover meal—including the killing of their Passover lamb—during the daytime of Nisan 13th.
+Therefore, Matthew 26:17 should have the italicized word feast replaced with the italicized word days and should read,

-Some of the confusion arises because many Christians do not understand the Old Testament Jewish Calendar.
-They don't understand the difference between the Day of Passover when the Passover meal was eaten on the 14th of Nisan, and the Feast of Passover which ran for seven days from the 15th of Nisan through the 21st of Nisan.
+Some of the confusion arises because many Christians do not understand the Old Testament Jewish calendar.
+They don't understand the difference between the Day of Passover when the Passover meal was eaten on the 14th of Nisan, and the Feast of Passover (also known as the Feast of Unleavened Bread) which ran for seven days from the 15th of Nisan through the 21st of Nisan.
 They also do not understand that the “days of unleavened bread” began the day before Passover, on Nisan 13th.